Serial-Studio/Serial-Studio/examples/FunctionGenerator/README.md

 ### Troubleshooting

 - **No Waveforms in Serial Studio**: Ensure that the UDP port matches between the program and Serial Studio, and that the **host** is set to `localhost`.
 - **Distorted Waveforms**: Reduce the frequency of the waveforms if they approach the Nyquist limit.
 The program issues warnings for frequencies near this threshold.
+If the frequencies are ok, please open a [bug report](https://github.com/Serial-Studio/Serial-Studio/issues/new?assignees=alex-spataru&labels=bug&projects=&template=bug_report.md).
 - **No Data Output**: Ensure the program is running and the network configuration is correct.

 ## Examples